sdiciotti/sdiciotti.github.io/_pages/about.md

 ---

-I am a **Associate Professor** in Biomedical Engineering at [Alma Mater Studiorum – University of Bologna](https://www.unibo.it/en/homepage)
+I am an **Associate Professor** in Biomedical Engineering at [Alma Mater Studiorum – University of Bologna](https://www.unibo.it/en/homepage)

 ## Contact